Joaoloula/joaoloula.github.io-src/content/posts/face-verification/face-verification.md

-Title:  Sparse Face Verification
+Title:  Face Verification
 Tuthor: João Loula
 Date:   2016-04-17
+Category: Math/Programming
+Tags: face verification, convolutional neural networks, exemplar svms
 Slug: face-verification
 publications_src: content/posts/face-verification/references.bib

+Code for this post can be found [here]("https://github.com/Joaoloula/sparse-face-verification")

 # Introduction

 Suppose we want to implement a biometric system in which, given a picture of a person's face taken by a camera, a software determines whether this person belongs to a predefined group of people who are allowed to perform a certain action -- this could be giving someone access to a building, or allowing them to start up a car or unlock a smartphone -- and takes a decision accordingly.
 One of the possible approaches to the system's design is to have a list of images of authorized users' faces and, when confronted with a new person, to analyze whether the image of their face matches with that of one of these users.
-This problem is known as \textit{face verification}, and it's an open question that is the subject of a lot of current research in computer vision.
+This problem is known as *face verification*, and it's an open question that is the subject of a lot of current research in computer vision.

 The diversity of situations described indicate that such a software, in order to have satisfactory performance, should be robust to most variations found in real-world images: different lighting conditions, rotation, misalignment etc.

-If, on top of that, we also want to be able to easily add people to the authorized users group, it would be advantageous if our system was able to take the decision described earlier based on \textit{sparse} data, that is, a small number of example pictures per user in the authorized users group.
+If, on top of that, we also want to be able to easily add people to the authorized users group, it would be advantageous if our system was able to take the decision described earlier based on *sparse* data, that is, a small number of example pictures per user in the authorized users group.
 That way, the process of adding users to the group would be only a matter of taking one or two pictures of their face, which would be then added to the database.

 # Face Verification